 The main work of a lyricist is to write songs and jingles for movies and ad-films respectively.
 All the other stuff depends a lot on the medium you are writing for.

-If you are writing for a film, it’s a pretty solitary job.
-Since there is no such thing as ‘office hours’, your daily schedule depends a lot on yourself.
+If you are writing for a film, your primary role is to collaborate with the music director.
+You listen to the tunes they compose, and write lyrics that satisfy the creative team.
 For a commissioned project, there are meetings with the director and producer every other week or so.
 Much like screenwriting, nobody really cares about how much you write in a day; all they really care about is that you submit your songs well within the time limit (usually a couple of weeks to a month, but it depends a lot on the director).

 The actual process of writing a song goes something like this –